The Question was considered in a Virtual Proceeding via video call.

 The noble Baroness is entirely right.
 The prospect of long-term shielding for those most vulnerable is of deep concern.
 That is why we are pressing so hard on the disease, through the lockdown, to try to get R as low as possible.
 We will be putting in track-and-tracing measures to ensure that R can be held down and those in lockdown can be freed from their confinement.
 In terms of volunteers, the response has been incredible.
 It takes time to turn around all the offers of help that we have, but we are moving extremely quickly to do that.

 My Lords, is there not a danger that extending the lockdown for only certain groups might unintentionally discriminate against elderly and vulnerable people?
 Might a better way forward be mass testing, tracking and tracing, as the Minister mentioned, plus the rapid development of a vaccine?
-If the Government are going to continue to isolate vulnerable people, will the Minister agree that this should be subject to a view by an individual’s GP?
+If the Government are going to continue to isolate vulnerable people, will the Minister agree that this should be subject to review by an individual’s GP?

 The noble Lord makes a reasonable point, but I confirm that it is the virus that makes this discrimination, not the Government.
 Certain demographics are even more vulnerable than others.
 It is an unfortunate fact that those who are medically vulnerable are singled out by the virus.
 We have to put in place measures to protect and safeguard their lives.

 Following up on the questions from the noble Lord, Lord Truscott, and the noble Baroness, Lady Thornton, when we eventually get to the stage of lifting restrictions I urge the Government not to discriminate against the elderly on the grounds of vulnerability and not to treat them as a single category.
-Many of the elderly—over half a million—continue to work.
+Many of the elderly—over half a million over 70s—continue to work.
 They feel acutely the separation from loved ones.
 They are conscious of their own vulnerability, are perfectly sensible and do not need the threat of law to protect them.
 Will the Minister remind his colleagues when decisions come to be made about lifting restrictions that the decision is not just for scientists?
 It is a political question as well.
-Policy that might be acceptable in China might not be acceptable here.
+Policy that might be acceptable in China may not be acceptable here.

 My noble friend is entirely right that the political context in Britain is based on rule by consent.
 We are not an authoritarian state.
 However, I cannot hide from my noble friend the point that I made to the noble Lord, Lord Truscott: it is the virus that is a discriminator, not the Government.
 The clinical assessment of risk for many older people, particularly those with medical conditions, is very high.
 The Government will be guided by clinical advice in their advice and recommendations to all groups, although the effect of safeguarding and lockdown on the elderly is fully understood.
 We will put in as many mitigation measures as we can to prevent any long-term harm.

-My Lords, on 16 March the noble Lord, Lord Bethell, told the House that anyone with an underlying health condition will be contacted by their local GP to clarify what kind of risks they face.
+My Lords, on 16 March the noble Lord, Lord Bethell, told the House that anyone with an underlying health condition would be contacted by their local GP to clarify what kind of risks they face.
 A very large number of people still have not had their letter or text from the Government saying that they should be shielding, let alone conversations with GPs.
 I am in the shielding group and my consultant has told me that I should prepare to be shielding for 18 months.
 Can the Minister confirm that everyone who should be shielding has now been notified by the Government and their GP that this is the case?

 The noble Baroness is entirely right.
 Letters should have been sent to all those who should be shielding.
 I am aware, as she rightly points out, that this process happened extremely quickly and there was a very fast turnaround.
 I have accounts of people who were sent a letter who should not have had one and I have accounts of people who should have had a letter who did not get one.
 We are working hard to fill the gap, but 1.3 million letters were sent out and, on the whole, I believe that this exercise has delivered clear recommendations to those involved.